 - Oracle Enterprise Repository 11g requires WebLogic Server 11g.
-If the currently installed Oracle Enterprise Repository application is not running on the required version, then upgrade the application server or install the supported version of WebLogic Server into a separate Oracle Home directory. - It is assumed that the Oracle Enterprise Repository domain is installed within the default location of BEA_HOME/user_projects/domains/applications/<domain name>/applications/oer_XXX/oer_app.
-If the Oracle Enterprise Repository domain is installed in a different location, then make the appropriate adjustments to these instructions. - Refer to the password encryption requirements section before performing upgrade steps.
-For more information, see Section 2.6.4, "Creating Encrypted Passwords". - Stop the WebLogic server before performing these steps. - If BPM is in use, then ensure that you backup the BPM Database. - Backup the existing Oracle Enterprise Repository database
+If the currently installed Oracle Enterprise Repository application is not running on the required version, upgrade the application server or install the supported version of WebLogic Server into a separate Oracle Home directory. - The Oracle Enterprise Repository domain should be installed within the default location of BEA_HOME/user_projects/domains/applications/<domain name>/applications/oer_XXX/oer_app.
+If the Oracle Enterprise Repository domain is installed in a different location, you must make the appropriate adjustments to the location. - Refer to the password encryption requirements section before performing upgrade steps.
+For more information, see Section 2.6.4, "Creating Encrypted Passwords". - Stop the WebLogic server before performing these steps. - If BPM is in use, ensure that you back up the BPM Database. - Back up the existing Oracle Enterprise Repository database.